-Certificate renewal requests are processed like the initial certificate requests as described in section 4.2.
-Subordinate CA certificates may be renewed as long as the validity time of the subordinate CA certificate does not exceed the expiration date of the root CA. Seal, DV or UV Certificate renewal requests are processed like the initial certificate requests as described in section 4.2.
+CAs Certificate renewal requests are processed like the initial certificate requests as described in section 4.2.
+Subordinate CA certificates may be renewed as long as the validity time of the subordinate CA certificate does not exceed the expiration date of the root CA. via public web form Certificate renewal requests are processed like the initial certificate requests as described in section 4.2.
 CA may use the stored data of previous validations if available and such data is not expired as specified in chapter 3.2.2.
-DV or OV order using Telia's self- service software provided by the ( 'A which may use the old ( 'SR tile to renew the certificate
+Telia's self-service software Subscriber Certificate Requester has an option to renew certificates using the tools provided by the CA which may use the old CSR file to renew the certificate.
+Subscriber Certificate Requester is responsible to ensure that the certificate information is still valid and that there are no other obstacles to the renewal.
+CA will verify the renewal request like it were a new request.
+Even if all values were approved previously some pre-approvals or algorithms may have been expired or authorization may have been changed so the renewal request may now fail.